Student Guides

 What if the information in the Blackboard student timetable doesn’t match the SITS timetable?

-If the information in your Blackboard timetable doesn’t match with your SITS timetable, use the information in the SITS timetable.
+If the information in your Blackboard timetable doesn’t match the information in your SITS timetable, use the information in the SITS timetable.
 After the next overnight refresh, the two timetables should be in sync with each other.

 Can I use the Blackboard timetable calendar for personal use?